 While the two cannabinoids could be most effective in combination, there are a few things that you should keep in mind if you choose a CBD product with THC.

-If you work in a job that may subject you to random drug testing, you might want to be safe and avoid THC.
-This is especially true if you will be using CBD for chronic pain, as THC can build up in your body over time.
+If you may be subject to drug testing, either through your job or through a pain management program, you might want to be safe and avoid THC.
+This is especially true if you will be using CBD regularly for chronic pain, as THC can build up in your body over time.
 Even if you choose a product that contains a very low quantity of THC, there is a small possibility that it could cause a positive result on a drug test.

 CBD Oil for Pain: Our Team's Top Picks

 Ready to try CBD oil for pain?
 We’ve selected a few products from our trusted brands that have specific qualities that may help with pain.
 Check them out below, and see our full guide to the Best CBD Oils for Pain to learn even more.

 Mission Farms, Relieve CBD Oil

 It’s a good choice for people who want to explore the potential pain relieving qualities of cannabinoids other than THC and CBD.